JakubDolecki/Zadanie-rekrutacyjne/README.md

 # Zadanie-rekrutacyjne
-Application was created using React with plain javascript.
+Application was created using React with plain javascript as recruitment task.

 Application supports system dark-mode as well as mobile devices.